 Oriental Petroleum and Minerals Corporation (the Parent Company) and its subsidiaries (collectively referred to as "the Group") were organized under the laws of the Republic of the Philippines to engage in oil exploration and development activities.
-The Parent Company was incorporated on December 22, 1969 with corporate life of 50 years.
+The Parent Company was incorporated on December 22, 1969.